Is it safe to deadlift?

 I’d be willing to go out and say just about anyone.

-Of course there may be modifications that are required depending on your level of fitness, pre-existing injuries and joint mobility.
 If you’ve previously injured yourself deadlifting, it’s important for us to determine why and address this before you start going at it again.

 In saying this, there quite likely are some people who are better off not deadlifting.
 But this doesn’t mean you can’t do other strength exercises!